 Evaluation Criteria Points 1.
-Project Summary and Approach: Under this criterion, EPA will evaluate applications based on the extent 45 and quality of its project summary and overall approach to accomplishing the project.
-Specifically, EPA will evaluate: a.
+Project Summary and Approach: Under this criterion, EPA will evaluate applications based on the and quality of its project summary and overall approach to accomplishing the project.
+Specifically, EPA evaluate: a.
 (20 pts) The extent and quality to which the application supports an approach, activity, and/or technology that will achieve ongoing, significant reductions of ozone, direct PM {2.5} and/or precursor emissions in the designated nonattainment areas, as described in Section I.A.
-The applicant should include how they considered other available technologies or activities to reduce emissions from a given source and why they arrived at the chosen emission reduction solution(s). b.
-(10 pts) The applicant's analysis of the emissions inventory for the nonattainment area and key source categories addressed by the project, and a description of how the project will help the designated area make progress toward attainment for the applicable NAAQS. c.
-(10 pts) The extent the application includes an innovative, well-conceived strategy for achieving the greatest amount of emission reductions possible from a given source, supporting the lowest emission activities and/or technologies available. d.
-(5 pts) The roles and responsibilities of the applicant and any other project partners, contractors or sub- grantees. gruntees.
-2. Community Benefits, Engagement and Partnerships: Under this criterion and as described in Section 10 I.B., EPA will evaluate applicants on the extent to which the proposed project: 10 a.
-(5 pts) Addresses the needs and concerns of affected communities, especially those that have faced or are facing environmental justice concerns. b.
-(5 pts) Includes previous, current and/or future efforts and plans for engaging affected communities, which may include: engaging community-based organizations; demonstrating community support for the proposed project; planning for ongoing community engagement; and/or building and supporting partnerships across multiple stakeholder groups. particisings across multiple stakeholder groups.
-3. Project Sustainability (5 pts): Under this criterion, EPA will evaluate applications based on the 5 description of planned actions in the nonattainment area after EPA funding for this project has ended, including the ability of, and how, the applicant and/or key partners will promote and continue efforts to achieve ongoing emission reductions of ozone, direct PM {2.5} , and/or precursor emissions.
-220, 41 41 1 4.
-Environmental Results-Outcomes, Outputs and Performance Measures: 25 Under this criterion, EPA will evaluate: a.
-(10 pts) The extent and quality to which the applicant identifies and quantifies the expected project outputs and outcomes, as described in Section I.C. b.
-(5 pts) The performance measures proposed by the applicant and how they will be used to help track and measure the applicant's progress towards achieving the expected outputs and outcomes, as described in Section I.C. c.
-(5 pts) The effectiveness of the applicant's performance plan for tracking and measuring its progress toward achieving the expected project outputs and outcomes. d.
-(5 pts) The reasonableness of the proposed timeline, key milestones, and tasks and the likelihood of completion of the project's goals and objectives by project end.
-L
+The applicant should include how they considered other available technologies or activities to reduce emissions from a g source and why they arrived at the chosen emission reduction solution(s). iven b.
+(10 pts) The applicant's analysis of the emissions inventory for the nonattainment area and key sou categories addressed by the project, and a description of how the project will help the designated armake progress toward attainment for the applicable NAAQS. rea c.
+(10 pts) The extent the application includes an innovative, well-conceived strategy for achieving the greatest amount of emission reductions possible from a given source, supporting the lowest emission activities and/or technologies available. on d.
+(5 pts) The roles and responsibilities of the applicant and any other project partners, contractors or grantees. sub- 2.
+Community Benefits, Engagement and Partnerships: Under this criterion and as described in Section 2. ion 10 I.B., EPA will evaluate applicants on the extent to which the proposed project: a.
+(5 pts) Addresses the needs and concerns of affected communities, especially those that have faced d or are facing environmental justice concerns.b.
+(5 pts) Includes previous, current and/or future efforts and plans for engaging affected communities.
+36 which may include: engaging community-based organizations; demonstrating community support the proposed project; planning for ongoing community engagement; and/or building and supportin partnerships across multiple stakeholder groups. for 3.
+Project Sustainability (5 pts): Under this criterion, EPA will evaluate applications based on the description of planned actions in the nonattainment area after EPA funding for this project has ended including the ability of, and how, the applicant and/or key partners will promote and continue efforts achieve ongoing emission reductions of ozone, direct PM {2.5} , and/or precursor emissions.
+4. Environmental Results-Outcomes, Outputs and Performance Measures: 25 Under this criterion, EPA will evaluate: a.
+(10 pts) The extent and quality to which the applicant identifies and quantifies the expected projec outputs and outcomes, as described in Section I.C. b.
+(5 pts) The performance measures proposed by the applicant and how they will be used to help trained and measure the applicant's progress towards achieving the expected outputs and outcomes, as described in Section I.C. c.
+(5 pts) The effectiveness of the applicant's performance plan for tracking and measuring its progretoward achieving the expected project outputs and outcomes. d.
+(5 pts) The reasonableness of the proposed timeline, key milestones, and tasks and the likelihood completion of the project's goals and objectives by project end. of